Russian

 where do, and of how the devil may snatch any soul.

-THE BAD WIFE A
+BAD WIFE

 man tricks his wicked wife into a deep pit, later as he is checking the